greynoodle/greynoodle/README.md

-- 👋 Hi, I’m @greynoodle
+- 👋 Hi, I’m @Yusif Tijani
 - 👀 I’m interested in coding and all things Apple
 - 🌱 I’m currently learning SwiftUI and UIKit
 - 💞️ I’m looking to collaborate on Swift and iOS projects